dpoettler/ESPonWheels/README.md

 # ESPonWheels 🚗

 ESPonWheels is a fun project aimed at controlling a car using a web interface.
 It utilizes the ESP8266 microcontroller to establish a connection between the car and the controlling device.
-The Project was initially made for a school project.
+The project was initially made for a school project.

 ## Features